valeriallactayo/DL_model/README.md

 ## Hey there!
 This is my first Deep Learning cloud prediction ☁

-I used a Unet architecture that have been trained to detect clouds in Sentinel-2 images with 13 bands.
+I used a Unet architecture and is commonly used for image segmentation tasks.
+The model was trained on a dataset of Sentinel-2 images for the specific task of cloud detection.
-Check the encoder and weights details below:
+Check the encoder and weights details here 👇🏾

 ``` python
 model = smp.Unet(